GEO-BON/bon-in-a-box-pipeline-engine/ui/BonInABoxScriptService/docs/DefaultApi.md

 let apiInstance = new BonInABoxScriptService.DefaultApi();
 let opts = {
   'start': 56, // Number | Start index for pagination
-  'limit': 56 // Number | Limit the number of results };
+  'limit': 56, // Number | Limit the number of results 'keyword': "keyword_example", // String | Filter search based on keyword.
+This applies to the script/pipeline names and their inputs.
+  'filterStatus': ["null"] // [String] | Filter option based on pipeline status.
+};
 apiInstance.getHistory(opts, (error, data, response) => {
   if (error) {